mavryk-network/taquito/docs/set_delegate.md

 # Delegation and Baking

-## What is baking in Tezos?
+## What is baking in Mavryk?
-"Baking" in Tezos is a generalized concept of participation in forming blocks on the blockchain using the Proof-of-Stake consensus algorithm.
-Everyone who holds Tezos coins can produce, sign, and validate blocks to get rewards in proportion to their stake.
+"Baking" in Mavryk is a generalized concept of participation in forming blocks on the blockchain using the Proof-of-Stake consensus algorithm.
+Everyone who holds Mavryk coins can produce, sign, and validate blocks to get rewards in proportion to their stake.

 To become a baker, all you need to do is to run your own node with baking software and keep it online and up to date.
-You will also need a minimum of 8000ṁ (XTZ) to participate in baking.
+You will also need a minimum of 8000ṁ (MVRK) to participate in baking.

 Note: the minimum amount needed to have baking rights might change as new protocols get rolled out in the future.

 ## What is delegation?
 Delegation is when you give your baking rights to another person (baker).
-This mechanism in Tezos allows users to participate in staking and receive Tezos rewards without running their own node.
+This mechanism in Mavryk allows users to participate in staking and receive Mavryk rewards without running their own node.

-In Tezos, a delegation operation will set the delegate of an address.
+In Mavryk, a delegation operation will set the delegate of an address.

 When the `Babylon/proto005` protocol amendment came into effect, it changed how delegation from KT1 addresses work.
 Calling the KT1's smart contract `do` method is required to set the delegate for a KT1 account.
 The `do` method takes a lambda function, and it is the logic of this function that causes the desired delegation to happen.